Every MLB Team’s Biggest Celebrity Fan

 Chicago Cubs – Bill Murray

-If the whole world didn’t know that Ghostbusters actor Bill Murray is a Chicago Cubs fan, they found out last October.
-Murray was along for the ride throughout the Cubs’ playoff run.
+If the whole world didn’t know that Ghostbusters actor Bill Murray is a Chicago Cubs fan, they found out during the Cubs’ playoff run.
 He even got into the locker room to spray champagne when it was all over.
 Whether it was the cameras catching him celebrate or the stories of him giving his spare ticket to a random fan, you couldn’t avoid Bill Murray.

 In reality, Murray’s fandom goes back decades.
 Back in 1987, he sat in for Harry Caray and helped with the color commentary during a Cubs television broadcast.
 And Cubs fans are thankful for him; their other famous celebrity fans — Jeff Garlin, Jim Belushi, Vince Vaughn, and Jeremy Piven — are a rough group to choose from.